Nitrate in groundwater

 Groundwater is Switzerland’s main drinking water resource.
 Over 80% of Swiss drinking water is extracted from groundwater.

-The nitrate concentration in groundwater exceeds the numerical requirement of the Waters Protection Ordinance (WPO) of 25 mg/l nationwide at 18% of NAQUA monitoring sites.
+The nitrate concentration in groundwater exceeds the numerical requirement of the Waters Protection Ordinance (WPO) of 25 mg/l nationwide at 15% of NAQUA monitoring sites.
 The nitrate concentration is highest in intensively farmed regions.
-Below arable land it exceeds 25 mg/l in more than 50% of monitoring sites.
-After the values declined slightly overall until 2016, they have since been clearly rising again at numerous monitoring sites.
+Below arable land it exceeds 25 mg/l in almost 50% of monitoring sites.
+After a slight decline of the number of monitoring sites exceeding the limit value in groundwater during several years, this number increased again between 2016 and 2021.
 In the Central Plateau in particular, the concentrations are too high in many places.

 A balanced nitrogen budget in agriculture and sustainable soil management well adapted to the local conditions would prevent excessive nitrate leaching.
 Further targeted measures to reduce the nitrate concentration in groundwater are being promoted by the federal government as part of the rehabilitation project according to Article 62a of the Waters Protection Act.